-IV.
-Improving Estimates of True GDP Growth
+4. Improving estimates of true GDP growth

 As an application of the model we turn to the issue of how to augment measured GDP growth with lights data to obtain an improved estimate of true income growth.
-The sample we use is the 113 low- to middle-income countries whose statistical capacity is rated by the World Bank and who have GDP data for 1992/93 and 2005/06.
-We focus on the set of 30 bad data countries whose ratings are between 0 and 3 (out of 10), but also examine the rest of low- to middle-income countries.
+The sample we use is the 113 low-middle income countries whose statistical capacity is rated by the World Bank and who have GDP data for 1992/93 and 2005/06.
+We focus on the set of 30 bad data countries whose ratings are between 0 and 3 (out of 10), but also examine the rest of low-middle income countries.